 The Gorilla Habituation Experience is the best option for a gorilla photography shoot.
 The experience offers more time with a wild gorilla family to capture the perfect shot.

-The gorilla trekking of 60 minutes does not give you enough time to get accustomed to the jungle’s lighting and scenery.
+The gorilla trekking in Uganda of 60 minutes does not give you enough time to get accustomed to the jungle’s lighting and scenery.
 Yet, photographing mountain gorillas in their natural setting is quite challenging due to the light conditions and the unpredictable distance between you and the gorillas.
 With at least four hours in the jungle, you have ample time to find the perfect shot for your wildlife photo collection.

 However, make sure you’re prepared for the jungle moment.
 Charge and carry enough battery power and plenty of storage space on your memory cards.
 Bring waterproof bags or covers for your camera because you’ll be trekking in the rainforest climate and it could rain any time of year.
 Choose the right camera and lenses.